dhruv2497/Bike-Sharing-Demand-Prediction/README.md

 13. Functional Day: Whether a functional day or not

 Target Variable :
-Rented_Bike_Count: Number of bikes rented
+* Rented_Bike_Count: Number of bikes rented at each hour

-The main objective is to build a predictive model, which could help in predicting the number of bikes to be rented.
+* **The main objective is to build a predictive model, which could help in predicting the number of bikes to be rented.**

 **Prerequisites**
 1. Good understanding of ML algorithms